arosenkranz/scenarios/dd101-developer/02-agent-docker/configure-service.md

     ![Discounts container post-configuration](./assets/discounts-container-post-config.png)

-5. Navigate to **Logs**, filter by the `discounts-service` facet, and click on a log line.
+5. Navigate to the **Logs** page from the left-hand menu, filter by the `discounts-service` facet, and click on a log line.
 You'll see that new `discounts-service` log lines also have the new tags.

 Click the **Continue** button to configure the remaining services.